Abdel-Majed Abdel Bary: Radicalisation

-Abdel-Majed Abdel Bary was radicalised by Muslim groups connected to preacher Anjem Choudary in England.
+Abdel-Majed Abdel Bary was radicalized by Muslim groups connected to preacher Anjem Choudary in England.
 On 1 July 2013, he reportedly announced that he was giving up his musical aspirations for Islam.
-"I have left everything for the sake of Allah", he said, walking out of his family's home in Maida Vale in Westminster, leaving behind his mother Ragaa and his five siblings.
+"I have left everything for the sake of Allah", he said, walking out of his family's home, leaving behind his mother Ragaa and his five siblings.

 ISIS activities

 In 2013, Bary joined the jihadist opposition forces in Syria fighting the Syrian government of President Bashar al-Assad.
 In March 2014, he had a run-in with rival Free Syrian Army opposition forces, claiming in a tweet that he was kidnapped and tortured by them.
 He eventually joined the even more radical Islamic State of Iraq and Syria (ISIS/ISIL).
 In June 2014, The Sunday Times revealed a threat made by Bary on Twitter saying: "The lions are coming for you soon you filthy kuffs (infidels).
 Beheadings in your own backyard soon."

 In early August 2014, he posted a photograph of himself holding a man's severed head allegedly taken in Raqqa, Syria, the stronghold of ISIL and declared capital for the ISIL self-proclaimed Islamic State.
 The caption read: "Chillin' with my homie or what's left of him."
 The Sunday Times and Sunday People listed Bary as a member of a group of four British-born ISIL members that have guarded, tortured, and beheaded foreign hostages in Syria, a group they called "The Beatles" ("John", "George", "Paul", and "Ringo") because of their British accents.

 He was suspected of being the "Jihadi John" appearing in the execution video of James Foley.
 However, a representative of Scotland Yard told Billboard magazine in August 2014 that the man in the video had not definitively been identified.
 In February 2015, it was confirmed that "Jihadi John" is not Abdel Bary, but actually Mohammed Emwazi, a Kuwaiti-born man in his mid-20s who had left West London to join ISIS.